FunnyNOT/WebDevProject/README.md

 # WebDevProject
 Welcome to our school web development project.
-This we'll be an on going project while we learn more things we'll be updating our website and so on.
+This will be an on going project while we learn more things we'll be updating our website and so on.

 1. For our first version we need to use HTML AND CSS.